smitelli/scottsmitelli.com/src/content/articles/keep-ai-away-from-my-cat-turds/index.md

 - all the engineers who say no to my product decisions
 - why don't they make the AWS docs self-filtering
-- i worked hard to get over this; i suffered
-    - people who haven't suffered don't deserve it
-    - or, only i can be the one who saves them from the suffering
 - it makes sense that people would look to anything to make this easier
 - why are we eating cat turds
 - shit-eating grin